 Of course, they most likely mean the most famous, Higashi Chaya.
 But the significantly smaller, yet equally charming Nisha Chaya and Kazue-machi districts are hidden gems of the castle town that few know.

 Along these streets are many still-active tea houses open only in the evening and only to select clientele.
-Occasionally, the lucky visitor can spot a geisha walking to and from their work, or seeing clients off to their taxis.
+But occasionally, the lucky visitor can spot a geisha walking to and from their work.

 So, what can you expect as you visit all three?

 Kanazawa survived the Second World War without a scratch.
 This means the city has retained the layout of the roads and the Edo period architecture that defined the look of feudal Japan.
-Kanazawa’s mysterious tea districts (read: entertainment districts of geisha’s tea houses) rank among the nation’s most photographed areas for just that reason.
+Kanazawa’s mysterious tea districts rank among the nation’s most photographed for just that reason.

 Do you want to enjoy such settings yet avoid the more tourist-crowded areas?
 Nishi Chaya Gai is the recommended destination.
 Though only a single road, this geisha district has maintained its charm.